qmcao/Credit_Fraud_MLops/README.md

 2.  **Data Transformation**: A preprocessing pipeline handles missing values, scales numerical features, encodes categorical variables, and performs feature selection.
 The `preprocessor` object is saved for consistent application during training and prediction.
 3.  **Model Training**: The LightGBM model is trained with optimized hyperparameters.
 The model's output is calibrated to produce reliable probabilities.
 4.  **Model Decoupling**: A fixed business threshold is determined based on the desired False Positive Rate (FPR).
 This decouples the model from the business logic, allowing the model to be updated without changing the threshold.
-5.  **Deployment**: The trained model and preprocessing pipeline are deployed as a Flask API on AWS Elastic Beanstalk, with a CI/CD pipeline set up using AWS CodePipeline for automated deployments.
+5.  **Deployment**: The trained model and preprocessing pipeline are containerized using Docker and deployed via a CI/CD pipeline for automated deployments.

 ## Project Structure
 ```